Medieval Islamic Clothing

 Islamic men generally dressed a lot the same as women.
 They also wore tunics, sometimes long but generally only to their knees, and they also sometimes wore loose pants under their tunics.
 Over the top they had a large piece of cloth, like the veil, but men would call it a cloak.
 It could be used to keep off the sun or the rain, to keep you warm if it was cold in the desert at night, or as a blanket or a tablecloth, or as a backpack, or to hide your face if you didn't want people to know who you were.
 Or even as a baby sling sometimes.
 Often men also wore another, smaller piece of cloth wrapped around their heads like a turban, to keep off the sun.
 There were a lot of different ways to wind a turban, and each one showed something about who you were and what group of people you belonged to.

 It was in the Islamic period that silk first became a common fabric in West Asia.
 During the Roman and Sassanian Empires, only the Chinese knew how to make silk cloth, and if you wanted to wear silk clothes you had to get a trader to bring them all the way from China.
 So they were very expensive.
 About 650 AD, however, people in West Asia started a local silk industry.
 Soon silk became much cheaper, and so more people wore it.
+The new steel needles from China also made silk embroidery possible.
 And the traders of the Islamic empire did good business selling the silk clothes to the people of France, England, Italy and Germany, where mulberry trees would not grow because it was too cold.
 In exchange, Islamic people bought wool cloth from northern Europe, shipped through Florence and Venice.

 Cotton, also, first came to West Asia from India during the Islamic Empire.
 And, like silk, for a long time cotton was not produced in Europe, and instead Islamic traders sold cotton cloth west to Europeans and Africans and east to China.
 In order to produce more cloth faster, spinners somewhere in Asia invented the spinning wheel in the 1200s AD.
 With the spinning wheel, you could spin faster and make cloth more cheaply than before.